Longboard Italian evening at Whole Foods Market, Giffnock

 We had such a great night.
 It was really a lovely experience to dine at Whole Foods (what other supermarket could you say that about?!) and fun to meet awesome people to share it with.

 There will be another Longboard event in September - Whole Foods will be announcing it this week!
-So keep your eyes glued to their facebook page as I'm sure it will sell out quickly.

 The Glasgow Food Blog dined as guests of Whole Foods Giffnock.